colettegallagher/project-iris/README.md

 4. Width of the Petals
 5. Class

 These results can be illustrated in tabular format.
-The following link is for code to illustrate the results in a table: (https://github.com/colettegallagher/project-iris/blob/master/table.py)
+The following link is for code to illustrate the results in a table: (https://github.com/colettegallagher/project-iris/blob/master/table.py)  For instructions on how to run this code please see sectiond 2 below.

 Fisher was able to develop a linear discriminant model to distinguish each of the iris species from each other.